 The most common social engineering attack is conducted by a phone.
 Calling the company and imitating someone that could pull information out of a user.
 Posing as a computer technician or a fellow employee could do the trick.

 Helpdesk personnel is one of the most vulnerable persons since their work is to provide “help”.
 Something that an attacker can exploit to receive sensitive information.
 Helpdesk personnel are trained to provide support and be polite and friendly with the customer so they can answer any question quite easily.

 - Callers may be male or female

 - Callers usually uses a private phone number

-- Callers will attempt to gain as much information as possible including phone numbers, employee titles, address, social security number and other information
+- The attacker will attempt to gain as much information as possible including phone numbers, employee titles, address, social security number and other information

 - Phone – A phone is necessary to conduct the phone attack

 - Voice Changer – Makes the voice sound deeper like a grown up man or higher to sound like a woman

 - Mind – A good mind will help to respond quickly and efficiently to questions

 What You Need to Know